KenzieOSS/KanvasPlayer/README.md

 - **[`plasmoid/`](plasmoid)** - the frontend.
 A fork of KDE's own Media Player widget that overlays the fetched video on top of the normal album art whenever one is available, and falls back cleanly to plain album art otherwise.
-Everything else about the widget - controls, layout, system tray integration - is untouched upstream behavior.
+Has an optional **compact mode** (right-click → Configure → Appearance) that shows the canvas video full-bleed with the track info overlaid, instead of a separate box next to it.

 Neither side knows the other exists beyond that one file path (`~/.cache/kanvasd/current.mp4`).
 The widget doesn't know how the video